makersacademy/chitter-challenge/README.md

 Once you have setup PostgreSQL
 - Create the database with `CREATE DATABASE chitter;`
-- Create the table with:
+- Create the tables with:
 ```
 CREATE TABLE peeps(
   id SERIAL PRIMARY KEY,